All Episodes

 And you now know what they're saying?

-Well, the independents are different than the moderates.
+Well, the Independents are different than the moderates.

 Oh, that's new now.

-Now that Republicans are winning the independence, it isn't any big deal anymore.
+Now that Republicans are winning the Independence, it isn't any big deal anymore.

-No, now you don't need the independent.
+No, now you don't need the Independent.

 Well, what is a moderate?

-No, it's a liberal without the guts to say so.
+Now, it's a liberal without the guts to say so.

-A liberal that won't admit it, or somebody that waits to see which way the wind's blowing and joins the crowd.
+A moderate is one of two things: a liberal that won't admit it or somebody that waits to see which way the wind's blowing and joins the crowd.

 By definition, a moderate isn't passionate about anything, can't be.

-We gotta go after the moderates.
+We got to go after the moderates.

 And there's also another lesson that's being said here by the Republican establishment.

-But we couldn't support him when he did it, which is absolutely obscene what's happened here, if you ask me.
+It's just absolutely obscene what's happened here, if you ask me.

-Something like two weeks before the election, the last two weeks of the campaign, Cucinelli had no media because the RNC wasn't there, the Chamber of Commerce wasn't there.
+Something like two weeks before the election, the last two weeks of the campaign, Cuccinelli had no media because the RNC wasn't there.

 Do you know, folks?